“It’s amazing the musical concoctions these three award-winning musicians can cook up with just a violin, viola, cello and some vocalizations.”

 Principal cello teachers include Wayne Smith, Anthony Elliott, and Eric Wilson.
 Alex has been awarded numerous accolades throughout his musical journey, competing at the national and international level.
 While a student at the University of Michigan, Alexander was a recipient of the Martin Luther King Spirit Award, given “in recognition of individuals whose leadership and service exemplify the spirit of the Rev. Dr. Martin Luther King Jr.” His work has been broadcast by NPR, CBC Radio One and Two, and on television.

-Up through the 2020 musical season, Alex was the co-director of the Vancouver Chamber Players, an organization that presents lesser-known classical works to general audiences and care centres for seniors.
+Prior administrative experience includes co-directorship of the Vancouver Chamber Players, an organization that presents lesser-known classical works to general audiences and care centres for seniors.

 On the teaching side, Alexander integrates his kinesiology training into musical concepts that provide a holistic perspective to learning a string instrument.
 Utilizing the approach that music is a sport, lessons keep the student engaged while building skills that extend beyond the classroom.
 Current and former students have competed and are prizewinners in local and provincial events.
 In addition to adjudication duties throughout the year, Alexander is a faculty member at the Vancouver Academy of Music.